 - ON COMPLETION OF THE SALE: 3 % RETENTION: On completion of the sale, the Spanish administration forces the buyer to make a RETENTION of the 3 % from the value of the Price of the sale.
 So, you do not receive the full agreed price.
 The buyer keeps the 3 % of the total price and he has the obligation to deposit it at the Tax office.
 This is done «the same day of completion of the sale».

 NOTE: Following the above example, in case the price of the sale was 260.000 EUR, the retention tlo be made by the buyer would be 260.000 * 3 % = 7.800 EUR.

-- BEFORE 6 MONTHS AFTER COMPLETION OF THE SALE: DECLARATION OF CAPITAL GAINS (19% for EUR nationals and 24 % for NO EU nationals): After completion of the sale, you have 6 months to present the «Capital Gains Declaration» to the Spanish tax office.
+- BEFORE 4 MONTHS AFTER COMPLETION OF THE SALE: DECLARATION OF CAPITAL GAINS 19% appicable to both, EU and NON EU nationals): After completion of the sale, you have 6 months to present the «Capital Gains Declaration» to the Spanish tax office.
 In this declaration, you (or your lawyer), must calculate the tax following the above example.
 In this case, the amount that you have to pay is of 3.040 EUR.

 NOTE: As explained here, the CG derived from this transaction is of 3.040 EUR.
 As you were retained with a higher amount (7.800 EUR), then, you have a «credit» with the Spanish administration for the difference.